mwsohn/Labels.jl/README.md

 ## Value Dictionary

-A Value Dictionary is a dictionary whose keys are value labels and whose values are dictionaries of value => description pairs.
-So it is a dictionary of dictionaries.
+A Value Dictionary is a dictionary of "value labels" whose keys are Value Label Keys and whose values are dictionaries of value => description pairs.

 An example of a value dictionary consisting of two value labels: